Auckland Rugby Union: Structure

 In the Championship Round the sixteen teams are split into the top and bottom eight.
 It is played over three weeks.
-The top eight compete for the Gallaher Shield, named after former Auckland and All Blacks player Dave Gallaher, while the bottom eight compete for the Portola Trophy.
+The top eight compete for the Gallaher Shield while the bottom eight compete for the Portola Trophy.

 The first week is a quarter-finals style format where the top seeded team play the bottom seeded team and the second seeded team play the second to last seeded team etc. The four losers from each group of eight go on to play for the Jubilee Trophy (Gallaher Shield Losers) and the President's Cup (Portola Trophy Losers).
 The next week is semi-finals and the two winners compete for the four trophies mentioned, with the overall champion being the winner of the Gallaher Shield Final.